totumonline/totum-mit/README.md

 listNumbers: selectList(table: 'orders'; field: 'number'; where: 'date' >= #first_day_months; where: 'orderStatus' = #final_status)
 ```

-\>

-#### You can implement complex logic, even with the lowest programming skills.
-You will be able to understand it with — [the free training course](https://docs.totum.online/training-course), [forum](https://github.com/totumonline/totum-ru-issues-and-discussions/discussions) and technical support on Telegram 👌
+You can implement complex logic, even with the lowest programming skills.
+You will be able to understand it with — [the free training course](https://docs.totum.online/training-course), [forum](https://github.com/totumonline/totum-ru-issues-and-discussions/discussions) 👌

-\>

-\>

 ## Database as interface - x10 to development speed 🏃💨